 النتائج 1-3 من 40

-When I felt confident enough to start writing , I began .
+... began .
 But having written 400 pages , I suddenly felt that I was not getting at the heart of the matter .
 All that I had writ- ten till then was rubbish .
-So I tore up those instantly ...
+So I tore up those pages and instantly decided that I had to go to Jhansi ...